maria-jansson/1dv609_a1_part_1/Practice_write_mocked_tests.md

 * Write a test suite for SwedishSecurityNumber class and another for the SSNHelper class A bug in the SwedishSecurityNumber must not fail due to a bug in SSNHelper.
 * None of the tests in SwedishSecurityNumber should use instances of the SSNHelper class.
-    * Test the Helper and Password classes independently of each other
+    * Test the Helper and SwedishSecurityNumber classes independently of each other
-        * Tests for Password should only fail if the bug is in Password class
+        * Tests for SwedishSecurityNumber should only fail if the bug is in SwedishSecurityNumber class
         * Tests for Helper should only fail if the bug is in Helper class
 * Only one expect/assert/verify per test unless motivated
 * Show tests and bug fail matrix as in previous task